Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Experiments

 \subsubsection{Datasets}

 We selected three widely used real-world datasets (Amazon-sports, Amazon-toys, and Yelp) and two synthetic noisy datasets (Amazon-sports-$r$ and Amazon-toys-$r$) to evaluate the effectiveness of DTL-NS.
 For the noisy datasets, we randomly removed $r\%$ of the training interactions to simulate false negatives.
-The Amazon-Sports and Amazon-Toys datasets\footnote{https://cseweb.ucsd.edu/~jmcauley/datasets/amazon\_v2/index.html} contain data spanning from 2014 to 2018 from the Amazon review corpus, corresponding to the Sports\&Outdoors and Toys\&Games categories, respectively.
-The Yelp dataset\footnote{https://business.yelp.com/data/resources/open-dataset/} contains user interaction records from the Yelp platform spanning from 2015 to 2018.
+The Amazon-Sports and Amazon-Toys datasets\footnote{\url{https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/}} contain data spanning from 2014 to 2018 from the Amazon review corpus, corresponding to the Sports\&Outdoors and Toys\&Games categories, respectively.
+The Yelp dataset\footnote{\url{https://business.yelp.com/data/resources/open-dataset/}} contains user interaction records from the Yelp platform spanning from 2015 to 2018.
 Following prior work~\cite{NGCF, lightgcn, MCNS}, we adopt the 10-core setting for all datasets to ensure that each user and item has at least ten interactions, and then randomly split the data into training, validation, and test sets with a ratio of 8:1:1.
 The dataset statistics are shown in Table 1.
 We use the widely adopted metrics, Recall@k and NDCG@k to evaluate model performance, with k values set to \{10, 20\}.